Ulmus minor 'Monumentalis'

-The Field Elm cultivar Ulmus minor 'Monumentalis', the tomb elm (Grabmal-Rüster), was raised as a sucker of U. suberosa by Sebastian Rinz, the city gardener of Frankfurt, before 1855 and listed by the Jacob-Makoy nursery of Liège in their 1861 catalogue as Ulmus monumentalis Rinz, "a new variety".
+The Field Elm cultivar Ulmus minor 'Monumentalis', or tomb elm (Grabmal-Rüster), was raised as a sucker of U. suberosa by Sebastian Rinz, the city gardener of Frankfurt, before 1855 and listed by the Jacob-Makoy nursery of Liège in their 1861 catalogue as Ulmus monumentalis Rinz, "a new variety".
 Kirchner (1864) described it (as U. campestris var. monumentalis Rinz, 'Pyramid Field Elm'), confirming that it had only recently been propagated by Rinz and established in the nursery.
-It was distributed from the 1880s by the Baudriller nursery, Angers, and by the Späth nursery, Berlin, as U. campestris monumentalis Rinz., appearing separately in their catalogues from U. minor 'Sarniensis', the Guernsey or Wheatley Elm, with which, according to Henry, it was confused on the continent.
-Krüssmann, for example, gives 'Monumentalis' as a synonym of 'Sarniensis'.
+It was distributed from the 1880s by the Baudriller nursery, Angers, by the Späth nursery, Berlin, and by Smith's of Worcester, as U. campestris monumentalis Rinz., appearing separately in their catalogues from U. minor 'Sarniensis', the Guernsey or Wheatley Elm, with which, according to Henry (1913), it was early confused on the continent.
 'Sarniensis' is known as monumentaaliep [:monumental elm] in The Netherlands.
-Springer noted that the Dutch monumentaaliep was "not the actual monumentaaliep (U. glabra Mill var. monumentalis Rinz) but U. glabra Mill. var.
+Like Henry, Springer (1932) had stressed that the Dutch monumentaaliep was "not the actual monumentaaliep (U. glabra Mill var. monumentalis Rinz) but U. glabra Mill. var.
 Wheatleyi Sim.
 Louis", and that it "should be renamed U. glabra Mill. var. monumentalis Hort. (non Rinz)".
-In England, Smith's of Worcester listed Ulmus monumentalis separately from Ulmus 'Wheatley' in the 1880s.
+By the late 20th century, however, Rinz's 'Monumentalis' had been all but forgotten, Fontaine (1968) and Krüssmann (1984), for example, giving 'Monumentalis' as a synonym of 'Sarniensis'.

-Rinz gave his tree the name 'Monumentalis' for its columnar form, and (according to Beissner) because the parent tree stood near the Monument of the Landgrave of Hesse (Hessenmonument) on the former glacis, which is now (1889) located in the city at Frankfurt.
+Rinz gave his tree the name 'Monumentalis' for its columnar form, and, according to Beissner (1889), because the parent tree stood near the Monument of the Landgrave of Hesse (Hessenmonument) on the former glacis, which is now located in the city at Frankfurt.
 The German name 'Tomb Elm' may have arisen from the tree's similarity in form to cypress, a burial-ground tree in parts of Europe.

 Description

+Rinz reported that tree did not grow tall, and in the early days some nurseries referred to it as a "dwarf" elm.
 Kirchner (1864) described 'Monumentalis' as a pyramidal field elm with a few upright main branches and numerous weak, short side-branches.
 The small, very rough leaves form a dark green foliage "that appears to hug the trunk".
 'Monumentalis' was described by Beissner (1904) as a columnar form of suberose field elm with short, crowded, contorted branches and dense, often twisted black-green leaves, a tree of "a very peculiar monstrous appearance".
-Rinz reported that tree did not grow tall.
-Some nurseries referred to it as a "dwarf" elm.
 Henry described it as "a columnar tree with a few upright main branches and numerous short twigs bearing dense crowded dark green leaves".
 Späth's catalogue likewise described the tree as having a dense upright shape.

 Heike in Die Gartenkunst (1908) described 'Monumentalis' as "strictly pyramidal", and 'Wheatleyi' ('Sarniensis') as "similar, but [with] a wider, loose crown."